Whether you're a genealogist, researcher, student or simply have questions about Ohio history, our Archives & Library are here to help.

 The Archives & Library Research Room is available to all researchers Wednesdays 12:30 pm - 3 pm, Thursdays and Fridays, 10 am – 3 pm by appointment only.
 To make a reservation once the reservation system is activated, select a date, answer questions about your visit, and submit.
 After submitting a reservation request please check your email inbox and possibly clutter/spam folder for a confirmation email.
 If you request a reference interview, please allow up to five business days for us to reply.
 We consider each request carefully and respond as quickly as possible.

-If you are having difficulties reserving a slot once the reservation system is activated during our scheduled open hours, please send an email to firstname.lastname@example.org or call 614.297.2510.
+If you are having difficulties making a reservation, please send an email to firstname.lastname@example.org or call 614.297.2510.

 We look forward to being of service and enabling everyone to access Ohio's history.

 We ask that researchers be registered for a free Archives & Library card.
-If you do not have a library card - separate from an Ohio History Connection membership card - please let us know when you make your reservation, and we will send a registration form electronically.
+If you do not have a library card - separate from an Ohio History Connection membership card - please download, print and complete the forms below.
+Our Front Desk team at the Ohio History Center can register and print library cards.

 Collection materials will be paged before your reservation, so please be sure to request all material before your visit.